An Exploration of Baroque Art, Architecture & Sculpture

 Woman catching a flea by Baroque artist Georges de La Tour

-The best paintings from baroque era are Trictrac Players by Mathew le Nain, Portrait of the Abbot of St. Cyran by Philippe de Champaigne, The Lovers by Simon Vouet, Toilet of Venus by Simon Vouet, and St. irene Curing St. Sebastian by Georges de la Tour.
+Some of the famous Baroque paintings are Trictrac Players by Mathew le Nain, Portrait of the Abbot of St. Cyran by Philippe de Champaigne, The Lovers by Simon Vouet, Toilet of Venus by Simon Vouet, and St. Irene Curing St. Sebastian by Georges de la Tour.

 Sculpture.